Changelog#

 Dropped support for Python 2 and 3.5; removed large numbers of workarounds.

 Fully statically typed.
-API compatible with the final 0.x
+API compatible with the final 0.x release for most

 uses, except for subclassing; subclassing histogram components now uses Python